Leticia Huerta: Work

-As an artist, Huerta is passionate about the environment and displays this devotion in her screenprints, bridges, river walks, transit systems, streetscapes, and park projects.
-Huerta works with acrylics, collages, computers, concrete, limestone, oil, photography, steel, and Latina art.
-Though Huerta has explored other forms of art, she always seems to return to the environment because that is where she is interested, and what is honest about her art.
+As an artist, Huerta is passionate about the environment and displays this devotion in her studio work, and public art work at bridges, river walks, transit systems, streetscapes, and park projects.
+Huerta works with acrylics, oil collages, concrete, tile, limestone, photography, and steel and other materials.
+Though Huerta has explored other forms of art, she always seems to return to the environment because that is where her interest lies, and what is honest about her art.
 In addition to working on a number of public art projects, Huerta has worked with design teams and fabricators on a variety of artworks.
-Transit station, streetscape, bridge, and park projects are among her public art works completed.
+Transit stations, streetscape, bridges, and park projects are among her public art works completed.

 A color screenprint, Padre Nuestro, was created by her in 1995–96.
 Published in The Serie Print Project, it measures 18 x 16'.
 Symbolizing healing and love, she addresses her father in a religious sense.

-At the entrance to Mud Creek Trail in San Antonio, Texas, Bloom created in 2020 is on display.
+At the entrance to Mud Creek Trail at McAllister Park in San Antonio, Texas, Bloom created in 2020 is on display.
 The piece was commissioned by Public Art San Antonio.
 Her project represents the many hiking and biking trails in San Antonio as well as the flowers that grow along the trails.
 To celebrate the beauty of flowers, the project creates metal sculptures out of bicycle parts inspired by native wildflowers.
 Bloom's flowers will flourish along the city's greenways.
 Due to the popularity of Bloom, Mud Creek Trail San Antonio decided to install Bloom at other locations.
 There are seven installations in this series.
 San Antonio's River Walk Public Art Garden was the next location.
 Among the locations where Bloom is installed are Apache Creek at Brazos Pocket Park, Salado Creek at Eisenhower Park, Salado Creek at Southside Lions Park, Alazan Creek at Farias Park, and Leon Creek at Tezel Road Facility.
 With silver rings on the flower stems, Blooms serves as trailhead connectors, wayfinding markers, and a scientific purpose when San Antonio receives rain, revealing different levels of water.

 In 2010, the Charlotte Area Transit System Light Rail System was installed in Charlotte, NC.
 In Spanish and English, the project draws inspiration from Mexican bingo cards with symbols from the region, such as Charlotte's crown and state bird.

 The Isaac Streetscape was created in 2009 at the Office of Arts and Culture in Phoenix, Arizona.
 She contributed to the improvement of the sidewalks and bus shelters with this project, since the addition of trees and plantings enhances safety and comfort.
 Plants and flowers from the local area are featured in ceramic mosaic tile on the bus shelters.
 Images of agave plants and stars from the night sky are perforated into the shade screens.
 Students will be welcomed into Isaac Middle School by a steel gate that echoes the theme of desert plants, as well as a river image on the walkway.